-However, molasses crinkle cookies are consumed with a guilt free conscience.
+However, molasses crinkle cookies are consumed with a guilt free conscience AND less work.
 We can feel good that we aren’t going to break up a family and cause little ginger children to wear gang colors and run loose on the streets.

 What are crinkle cookies?

 A crinkle is a homely looking cookie, often passed up by someone who has never had one.

 The crinkly appearance of crinkle cookies appears due to the sugar that the dough has been rolled in melting during baking.

 Molasses crinkle cookies are slightly spicy, chewy, and wonderful with a warm beverage of your choice.
 I suggest hot chocolate, but coffee, tea, or even a cold glass of milk is cookie dipping perfection.

 RECIPE TIP: Be sure to have cold hands when forming these cookies.
 The dough is pretty sticky so it will helpful if your hands are not super warm!